Mississippi Weed Laws

 Mississippi Cannabis Licensing

-The Mississippi Department of Revenue is in charge of medical cannabis licensure, regulation, and enforcement.
+The Mississippi Department of Revenue is in charge of medical marijuana licensure, regulation, and enforcement.
 The Mississippi Department of Revenue’s Alcoholic Beverage Control Enforcement Division will be the point of contact for licensing and regulating dispensaries.
-It will also be in charge of policing medical cannabis rules regarding the purchase, sale, and distribution of medical cannabis at dispensaries.
+It will also be in charge of policing the medical cannabis law and rules regarding the purchase, sale, and distribution of medical marijuana at dispensaries.

-The Mississippi Department of Health will be in charge of overseeing the medicinal cannabis program and will be in charge of licensing, regulating, and enforcing licensing rules.
+The Mississippi Department of Health will be in charge of overseeing the state’s marijuana laws and medicinal cannabis program and will be in charge of licensing, regulating, and enforcing licensing rules.